The Employment Law Review: Mexico

 - establishing a procedure to deal with the risks to personal data protection when implementing new products, services, technologies and business models, and to mitigate them;

-- establishing measures for the protection of personal data, that is to say, a set of technical and administrative actions that guarantee the controller's compliance with the principles and obligations set forth by the DPL and its Regulations; and
+- establishing measures for the protection of personal data, that is to say, a set of technical and administrative actions that guarantee the controller's compliance with the principles and obligations set forth by the DPL and the Regulations; and

 - establishing measures for the traceability of personal data, that is to say, actions, measures and technical procedures that allow for the tracking of personal data while it is being processed.